 IC50 values of Sophoridine for various cancer cells and normal cells.
 (DOCX 63 kb)

 After pretreated with 20 μM z-VAD-fmk, a pan caspase inhibitor, for 1 h, Miapaca-S2 and PANC-1 cells were treated with 20 μM Sophoridine for 48 h.
 Apoptosis was evaluated by flow cytometry.
-(JPEG 537 kb)
+(JPG 537 kb)

 After pretreated with 5 mM NAC for 2 h, cells were treated with or without 20 μM Sophoridine for indicated time, and then the treated cancer cells were sent to cell cycle and cell apoptosis analysis by FACS.
-(JPEG 571 kb)
+(JPG 571 kb)

 The p-ERK and p-JNK expression were detected by western blot in mice tumor treated with Sophoridine.
 (JPG 45 kb)

 Cite this article

 Xu, Z., Zhang, F., Bai, C. et al. Sophoridine induces apoptosis and S phase arrest via ROS-dependent JNK and ERK activation in human pancreatic cancer cells.
 J Exp Clin Cancer Res 36, 124 (2017). https://doi.org/10.1186/s13046-017-0590-5